 Treatments for Claustrophobia

-There are several treatment options for phobias that primarily revolve around Cognitive Behavioral Therapy (CBT).
+There are several treatment options for phobias that primarily revolve around cognitive behavioral therapy (CBT).
 This type of treatment focuses on a person’s thoughts and behaviors as they relate to developing the symptoms of claustrophobia.
-Other common therapies include Exposure Therapy and Virtual Reality Exposure Therapy (VRET), and medication may also be used to manage symptoms.
+Medication may also be used to manage symptoms.

 Cognitive Behavioral Therapy (CBT)

-They identify unhelpful thought patterns and work to replace them with more realistic, and many times positive, ways of thinking about these situations.
-Identified fears are addressed from least triggering (for example, being in a car) to most triggering (for example, an elevator), building confidence as they work up the hierarchy until they no longer fear enclosed spaces.1,5
+They identify unhelpful thought patterns and work to replace them with more realistic, and positive ways of thinking about these situations.
+Identified fears are addressed from least triggering (like being in a car) to most triggering (like using an elevator), building confidence as they work up the hierarchy until they no longer fear enclosed spaces.1,5

 Exposure Therapy